Pricing of root canals (AKA root canal therapy) depends on several factors, including:

 - Is additional restoration required (i.e., crowns, bridges)?

 Teeth requiring root canals often have large cavities or other decay.
 Additional restoration work is usually recommended to prevent further damage to the fragile tooth.

 - Has there been a root canal performed on the tooth before?

 If the tooth has had a root canal performed on it in the past, it complicates the procedure.
 This usually means an increase in time and cost of the procedure.

 Once the root canal is completed, the tooth’s crown must be restored.
 Like the root canal, pricing of crown restoration depends on the tooth affected.

-Give us a call at (651) 778-9911 to to set up an exam and x-ray to determine how much your root canal will cost.
+Contact us today to set up an exam and x-ray to determine how much your root canal will cost.